 Before we get into the composition of the two different types of oils, it is important to differentiate between the different types of medium-chain triglycerides, which are key components of both coconut oil and MCT oil.

 There are four different types of medium-chain triglycerides (MCTs), which are also called medium-chain fatty acids :

 MCTs are different from long-chain fatty acids.
-Long chain fatty acids are believed to be the cause of many of the negative health impacts of fatty acids on the heart and blood and may promote overweight and obesity .
+Long chain fatty acids are believed to be the cause of many of the negative health impacts of fatty acids on the heart and blood and may promote obesity .

 Each type of MCT has different properties, and coconut oil and MCT oil have different compositions of MCTs.

 Why was coconut oil viewed as healthy, after so many years of the western diet running from it?
 We now know that coconut oil contains significant amounts of Lauric Acid, a type of medium-chain triglyceride.
 Lauric acid has many health benefits because it is metabolized differently – it diffuses freely across cell membranes to become available for use .

 Coconut oil contains about 60% MCTs, and about 30% long-chain fatty acids.
 Remember that longer-chain fatty acids don’t have the nutritional benefits that MCTs do .
 Of the MCTs, about 80% come from lauric acid.
 Capric (C10) and caprylic acid (C8) are the next most abundant, and caproic acid (C6) is the least abundant of the MCTs in coconut oil.

 MCT oil contains 100% MCTs, but in different proportions than coconut oil.